 About the course

 The MPhil in Islamic Art and Architecture is a two-year course combining comprehensive training in the history of Islamic art and architecture, research, and language instruction.
-The course is designed for students with little or no background in Islamic art and architecture who wish also to learn Arabic or Persian or Ottoman Turkish.
+The course is designed for students with little or no background in Islamic art and architecture who also wish to learn Arabic, Persian, Ottoman Turkish, or another relevant language.

 The MPhil in Islamic Art and Architecture is suitable either as a stand-alone course or as a stepping stone to doctoral research.